hseager/you-are-merlin-www/src/pkg/README.md

 ## To do

-### v0.2
+### v0.3
-- Adjust items gen
-    - Can't get common items at the moment
-- Test in WASM
-- Add more weapon data for each theme so we don't run out
-- Balance changes
-    - Add stats to enemies
-- Display text rather than enemy stats

-- More types of encounters like puzzles and riddles etc
-    - Choice encounter with reward or damage
+- More types of encounters like puzzles and riddles like Choice encounter with reward or damage

-### later
-- Manage during battles
+- Add more locations with 2 safe zones and side quests
 - Change rest to only partially heal
     - Gain life/potions from some encounters
 - Usable items